 It stops a person's body from producing insulin in the pancreas, which controls blood sugar levels.

-As their levels change so does the smell of their breath which their medical alert dog, Roots, detects.'Waiting list'
+As their levels change so does the smell of their breath which their medical alert dog, Roots, detects.

 Mr Downing said if his blood sugar levels drop rapidly he can collapse within seconds.